api2cart/swift5-sdk/docs/ProductAPI.md

 let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "name,iso3,default,avail") let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let _default = true // Bool | Specifies the set of default/not default currencies (optional) let avail = false // Bool | Specifies the set of available/not available currencies (optional)
+Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let _default = true // Bool | Specifies the set of default/not default currencies (optional) let avail = false // Bool | Specifies the set of available/not available currencies (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "name,iso3,default,avail") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // product.currency.list
-ProductAPI.productCurrencyList(start: start, count: count, params: params, pageCursor: pageCursor, exclude: exclude, responseFields: responseFields, _default: _default, avail: avail) { (response, error) in
+ProductAPI.productCurrencyList(start: start, count: count, pageCursor: pageCursor, _default: _default, avail: avail, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return